nickbreaton/vitest-svelte-kit/README.md

 ### Vite Configuration

 Since Svelte Kit is built on Vite, it allows you to pass a [Vite configuration](https://kit.svelte.dev/docs#configuration-vite) as part of your Svelte config file.
 This package will use that configuration when running Vitest – meaning any custom Vite config, such as plugins, will be used in your tests.

+## Stability

+Vitest and Svelte Kit are under active development and are subject to breaking changes.
+This package will keep up to date with the last changes in both projcets, but may introduce breaking changes to account for those upstream changes.